WHAT IS CHAIN BREAKER MINISTRIES?

 WHO IS IT FOR?

-Men trapped in the bondage of addiction who seek to rebuild their lives equipped with long lasting solutions founded on God’s Word.
+Men trapped in the bondage of addiction (any type) who seek to rebuild their lives equipped with long lasting solutions founded on God’s Word.

 HOW ARE MEN ADMITTED?